How long has the Wheaton in Chicago program existed?

 Is there support from Student Care & Services?

 Wheaton in Chicago can be a challenging experience.
 It is meant to stretch students so that they grow.
 It is important that we provide the right types of support during this experience.
-Our Residence Coordinator is the primary point of student care, but we also partner with Student Care & Services to make sure that all Wheaton in Chicago students receive the support they need either in Chicago or on campus.
+Our Learning Coomunity Coordinator is the primary point of student care, but we also partner with Student Care & Services to make sure that all Wheaton in Chicago students receive the support they need either in Chicago or on campus.

 Can I bring my car to Wheaton in Chicago?